 - Kosher salt

-- 1/4 cup homemade or store-bought mole poblano per tortilla (see note above)
+- 1/4 cup homemade or store-bought mole poblano per tortilla (see note)

-- 1 tablespoon Mexican-style crema per tortilla (see note above)
+- 1 tablespoon Mexican-style crema per tortilla (see note)

 - Crumbled cotija cheese for serving